pacifics/PassDao/README.md

 Main functions are :

-- BuyToken (fallback function for public fundings) and BuyTokenFor (for private fundings by a funding smart contract)
+- Send Eth and BuyToken (fallback function for public fundings)

+- BuyTokenFor (for private fundings by a funding smart contract)

 - Transfer (to transfer tokens) and TransferFrom (to transfer tokens)